jcouto/wfield/README.md

 ### Use cases and instructions [here](usecases.md)

-Here to obtain a [dataset](http://repository.cshl.edu/id/eprint/38599/) that can be used to demo some of the functionality of this repository.
+A [dataset](http://repository.cshl.edu/id/eprint/38599/) that can be used to demo some of the functionality of this repository is made available in the ``demoRec`` folder.
 Follow to instructions in the GUI for demo in NeuroCAAS.

 ### File format conventions